NBISweden/workshop-reproducible-research/docs/snakemake.md

 - htseq=0.9
 ```

-You are probably already in your `snakemake_exercise` environment, otherwise activate it (use `conda env list` if you are unsure).
+You are probably already in your `snakemake_exercise` environment, otherwise activate it (use `conda info --envs` if you are unsure).
 You can update the current environment to contain the new packages like this:

 ```bash
 conda env update -f environment.yml